GAURAV968/automobile-security/README.md

 # automobile-security

-Autonomous cars with Splunk Forwarder installed as an agent will push the logs to splunk enterprise solution.
-After analysis of the logs incident response is carried out.
+Autonomous cars with Splunk Forwarder installed as an agent will push the logs to Splunk enterprise solution.
+After an analysis of the records, incident response is carried out.

 Tech Integrations